flishhub/ai_vison/README.md

 ### **The "Rufus" Case Study**

 One of the main goals was "Inference" (testing the AI on real-world photos).
+Specificly my dog Rufus.

 1. **V3 Model (Custom):** Identified my dog as a "Deer" (31% confidence) and later a "Cat" (51% confidence).
 This was due to the model being limited to **32x32 pixel** inputs.
 2. **ResNet-50 (Pro):** Corrected the classification to a **Blenheim Spaniel**.
-**Lesson Learned:** High-resolution input (224 \times 224) and deeper architectures are required for professional-grade species and breed identification.
+**Lesson Learned:** High-resolution input (224x224) and deeper architectures are required for professional-grade species and breed identification.

 ---